Alliance for Surgery and Anesthesia Presence

 The Alliance for Surgery and Anesthesia Presence is a multidisciplinary society of surgeons, anesthesiologists, obstetricians and public health specialists organized to improve the delivery of surgical care, particularly in low and middle income countries.
 The body, named the Burden of Surgical Disease Working Group at its founding in 2007, was renamed in 2010.
 It became an international society in 2013 under the umbrella of the International Surgery Society.

 History

-The Burden of Surgical Disease Working Group was co-founded by Kelly McQueen, MD, MPH and Doruk Ozdigez, MD, MPH, originally convening a small group of colleagues committed to documenting the important role of surgery and safe anesthesia to global public health through the international literature.
-The initial working group represented many academic groups engaged in international surgical delivery, and included Haile Debas, MD (surgery), Skip Burkle, MD (public health), Dean Jamison, PhD (economist), Steve Bickler, MD (surgery), Richard Gosselin, MD (orthopedic surgery), Charlie Mock, MD (trauma surgery), John Meara, MD (surgery), and Robert Riviello, MD, MPH (surgery).
-Central to the initial mission of the group was autonomy from any one university or organization and collaboration with international groups and individuals representing the great unmet need of surgery and anesthesia in low and middle income countries.